SupurCalvinHiggins/dbf/README.md

 ### Adaptive Black-Box Attack

 I train a synthetic Transformer to predict if a URL induces a false positive in the DBF.
 Then, I optimize the URLs from the randomized attack using Adam for the false positive label.
-I discard previously seen URLs, and pass the adversial URLs through the DBF.
+I discard previously seen URLs, and pass the adversarial URLs through the DBF.
 I also run a McNemar test to compare this attack against the randomized attack.

 ### Targeted Randomized Attack